TheJare/stardust-48k/README.md

 that contains information on the snapshot memory map: code and data sections, mainly.

-Now we iterate on this point as many times as needed (a lot) to improve the control file and reach a very complete assembly file.
+Now we iterate on the next steps as many times as needed (a lot) to improve the control file and reach a very complete assembly file.

 - Generate an assembly source file from the snapshot and the control file